-If you tried and liked my Buttermilk Bread than you will like this one as well.
-A plain wheat bread, refined with yogurt for extra flavor and freshness.
+If you tried and liked my buttermilk bread you will also enjoy this amazing loaf; a plain wheat bread, refined with yogurt for extra flavor and freshness.

-- 0.5 g of fresh yeast (a hazelnut-sized ball of fresh yeast)
+- 0.5 g fresh yeast (a hazelnut-sized ball of fresh yeast)

 - cast iron pot or pottery dish with lid

-Prepare the dough: Put the flour and yogurt in a large mixing bowl.
-From the water set aside a dram (about 3 – 4 tbsps).
-Dissolve the yeast in it.
-Add salt to the rest of the water, dissolve the salt in it and add to the ingredients in the mixing bowl.
-Finally, add the dissolved yeast to the mixture.
+Prepare the dough: Put flour in a large mixing bowl.
+From the water set aside about 4 tablespoons and dissolve the yeast in it.
+Add salt to the remaining water, stir to dissolve the salt and add to the flour.
+Add the dissolved yeast and yogurt to the mixture.
 Using your hand knead the dough until it is smooth and slightly sticky.
 Cover the dough airtight with a lid or aluminum foil.
 The surface of the dough shouldn’t get dry.
-Set the dough aside to rest and mature for 24 hours at room temperature (at least 20°C / 68°F).
+Set the dough aside to rest and mature for 24 hours at room temperature (at least 22°C / 72°F).

-Form a loaf: Transfer the dough onto a flour-dusted workspace and – depending on what kind of a pot you are using form a round or oblong loaf.
+Form a loaf: Transfer the dough onto a flour-dusted workspace and – depending on what kind of a pot you are using – form a round or oblong loaf.
 Generously sprinkle the loaf with flour and gently rub the surface with your hands.
-Place the dough in a basket lined with a clean kitchen towel and dusted with flour.
+Place the dough, seam – side down, in a proofing basket dusted with flour.
 Cover the basket with a clean cloth and set aside for 1 hour.

 Take the hot pot out of the oven, let the dough fall out of the basket directly into the pot, cover the pot with the lid and put it back in the oven.
-Reduce the heat to 230°C / 446°F and bake for 45 minutes.
+Reduce the heat to 240°C / 465°F and bake for 45 minutes.
 If you like your bread’s crust darker take off the lid for the last 15 minutes of baking.
 Let the bread cool down on a wire rack before slicing.